Zingle/smtpd/README.md

 Port **smtpd** listens for the administration API.
 This setting is optional and defaults to 2500.

+### http.tls.cert
+Path to TLS cert in PEM format, used to secure HTTP connections.
+This setting is optional.
+If not set, the server will not use transport security.
+If set, the **http.tls.key** option must also be set.

+### http.tls.pfx
+Alternate path to TLS certificate in PKCS#12 binary format.
+If set, this overrides **http.tls.cert**.
+This setting is optional.

+### http.tls.key
+Path to TLS private key in PEM format, used to secure HTTP connections.
+This setting is optional, but must be included for **http.tls.cert** to work.

 ### smtp.port
 Port **smtpd** listens for SMTP messages.
 This setting is optional and defaults to 25.